 Kling Klang Klatch takes it to a whole new level: a town of talking teddy bears stews race hate, with a minority of stuffed panda bears locked in mutual disdain with the regular teddies.
 There are other toys in this world: everyone's got someone to look down on, if only the drugged-out raggedy-anne dolls.

-During The Kree Skrull War, the government proposed rounding up aliens living on Earth and forcing them into camps.
-After Nick Fury allowed Captain Mar-Vell to escape capture, he justified his actions by saying that he remembered the Japanese American internment camps from World War 2, and vowed never to let something like that occur on U.S. soil ever again.
+During The Kree/Skrull War, the government proposed rounding up aliens living on Earth and forcing them into camps.
+After Nick Fury allowed Captain Mar-Vell to escape capture, he attempted to justify his actions by saying that he remembered the Japanese American internment camps from World War II, and vowed never to let something like that occur on U.S. soil ever again.

 Similarly, Marvel Atlanteans have blue skin, but half-Atlanteans like Namor have the skin tone of their human parents (which in this case is Caucasian).
 In The Blue Marvel, it's established that when Namor was growing up in Atlantis, the other kids called him "pale crab" and ostracized him for his color.
 His experiences are specifically compared to those of the Blue Marvel, a black hero who faced discrimination in his 1960s heyday.